 The transmit delay timer represents the minimum time permitted between successive LLDP transmissions on a port.
 Any interval-driven or change-driven updates will be consolidated until the configured transmit delay expires.

-To configure the minimum transmit interval (in seconds), use the following command:
+To configure the transmit delay (in seconds), use the following command:

 Switch(config)# lldp transmit-delay <1-8192>